 - 7. Analyze the representation of a subject or a key scene in two different artistic mediums, including what is emphasized or absent in each treatment (e.g., Auden's "Musée des Beaux Arts" and Breughel's Landscape with the Fall of Icarus). - 8.
 (Not applicable to literature) - 9.
-Analyze how an author draws on and transforms source material in a specific work (e.g., how Shakespeare treats a theme or topic from Ovid or the Bible or how a later author draws in a play by Shakespeare).
+Analyze how an author draws on and transforms source material in a specific work (e.g., how Shakespeare treats a theme or topic from Ovid or the Bible or how a later author draws on a play by Shakespeare).

-10. By the end of grade 10, read and comprehend literature, including stories, dramas, and poems, at the high end of the grade 10 text complexity band independently and proficiently.
+10. By the end of grade 9, read and comprehend literature, including stories, dramas, and poems, in the grade 9 text complexity band proficiently, with scaffolding as needed at the high end of the range.

-Reading Standards for Informational Text - Grade 10
+Reading Standards for Informational Text - Grade 9